 Hiking McCrae Lake Conservation Trail

 Here is how our McCrae day trip went down.
-I’ve also included some helpful trips if you’re thinking of doing the hike yourself.
+I’ve also included some helpful tips if you’re thinking of doing the hike yourself.
+Scroll to the bottom if you want info about camping at McCrae.

 An early departure and a rude awakening